 Museums and tourist attractions open in London on Christmas Day

-Slim pickings here, as all of the big museums and galleries understandably shut on 25 December — for many, it's the only day of the year they close.
+Slim pickings here, as all the big museums and galleries understandably shut on 25 December — for many, it's the only day of the year they close.
 In previous years Ripley's (later Body Worlds) in Piccadilly Circus opened, but those attractions have shut down for good now.

 Restaurants open in London on Christmas Day

-If you haven't booked and you're getting peckish, your best bet is to head into one of London's larger hotels, as the kitchens should be open to feed guests staying there.
+If you haven't booked and you're getting peckish, your best bet is to head into one of London's larger hotels, as the kitchens should be open to feed guests staying there — though don't bank on getting in without a reservation at these, either.

 Cafes open in London on Christmas Day

 Pubs and bars open in London on Christmas Day

 It's mainly the chain pubs you'll find open on 25 December — Young's, Greene King and Wetherspoons are good bets.
 Nicholson's even serves Christmas dinner.
-Listed here are the pubs that we know will be open on Christmas Day 2021, though do ring ahead to check details as they may be operating differently this year due to Covid.
+Listed here are the pubs that usually open on Christmas Day, though do check before you set off.
 Again, food will probably need to be booked in advance, or may not be available at all, so best line your stomach before heading out for a festive pint.

 - The Flask, Hampstead